Clinical Radiology ST3 Interview Questions 2026 | Medibuddy

 ST3 Radiology can attract more applicants than there are interview slots in some rounds, and the work involved in being genuinely interview-ready is more than most candidates expect.
 We recommend starting structured interview preparation at least eight to ten weeks before your slot, with the final two to three weeks reserved for timed practice and mock stations.
 If you’re balancing preparation with on-calls, build in buffer.

 Reading prep guides will only take you so far.
 The marks come from rehearsing answers out loud, under time, against the kind of questions you’ll actually face.
-Our Clinical Radiology ST3 question bank is structured around the real station format, so you can drill prioritisation scenarios, image review, specialty questions and commitment-to-radiology answers in the order they appear in the interview.
+Our Clinical Radiology ST3 question bank is structured around the real station format, so you can drill radiology experience questions, prioritisation scenarios, image review, and the coping-under-pressure, teamwork and leadership scenarios in the order they appear in the interview.
 Use it to turn solid knowledge into confident, structured delivery before you sit down on interview day.

 The ST3 interview is delivered remotely after a scored self-assessment shortlists candidates above the cut-off (the MSRA does not apply at ST3).
 You book your slot via Oriel and complete an Applicant Declaration before sitting the online interview.
-The format is two 15-minute stations covering radiology experience, prioritisation and image review, with assessors who are typically consultant radiologists.
-Confirm the exact station list against your year’s Oriel guidance.
+The format is two 15-minute stations: one covering radiology experience, prioritisation and image review, the other coping under pressure, teamwork and leadership, with assessors who are typically consultant radiologists.

 ST3 is a less common entry point than ST1, which is the main run-through route into Clinical Radiology.
 NHS England’s 2025 competition ratios show approximately 88 applicants for 9 posts at ST3 (around 9.78:1), and these figures vary year to year, so use NHS England’s competition ratios pages as your primary reference for the current cycle.

 Yes.
-The bank is built around the full remote interview format used for Clinical Radiology ST3, with scenarios across each section type, including motivation and commitment, prioritisation and clinical reasoning, image review, communication, and ethics and professionalism.
+The question bank is built around the full remote interview format used for Clinical Radiology ST3, with scenarios across all six section types: radiology experience, prioritisation, image review, coping under pressure, teamwork and leadership.
 It’s designed so you can rehearse the question types you’ll actually meet on the day, not a generic interview drill.

 We recommend starting structured preparation at least eight to ten weeks before your interview window.
 The remote format rewards fluent, structured answers under timed conditions, and the discussion of your experience needs you to know your evidence cold.
 Candidates who leave structured practice until the final fortnight tend to under-perform on delivery even when their underlying knowledge is strong.